 Let me help you!
-I can show you how to handle the most common puppy 'issues' and how to work with your puppy to prevent problems from occurring later on.
+I can show you how to handle the most common puppy 'issues' and how to work with your puppy to prevent problems from developing later on.
 Find out how dogs learn and be empowered to continue training even after your puppy has graduated from class.

 This is the most crucial time in your puppy's development and just one bad experience can affect your puppy for life.
-Learn how to make sure your puppy's experiences are positive ones so your puppy grows up to be a relaxed and confident dog.
+Learn how to make sure your puppy's experiences are positive ones so your puppy grows up to be a social and confident dog.